| GENERAL INFO (Jump to Diary)|

 The police is present, and the military as well.
 They stand along the road with thumbs-up, and wave at the kids.
 A great attitude!
 I get a bit peckish, but can't find a place to park at the few open restaurants.
 Then a clever guy have baked some small buns with jam in, and now he walk along the long lines of car, selling them.
 Bit hazard, as the many motorcycles passes on both sides of the cars, all the time.
 The motorcycles have their number plate numbers on their helmets too, even their passengers have.
 In some areas, they have jackets with number on too.

-It is a toll-road I follow; 45, and I find it a bit
+It is a toll-road I follow; 45 south, and I find

 One lane drive on the other side of the middle, giving room for more,